13 & Older Travel Program Frequently Asked Questions (FAQ)

 - Everyone is expected to follow the BAC Code of Conduct.
 Violations will follow the BAC Grievance Procedure and are subject to the same consequences

-What are the expectations from a Player?
+What are the Player Expectations?

 - Accept your Manager’s decisions, including playing time, positions, and spot in the batting order.
 You will be competing with other players and will need to work hard to earn playing time.

-What are the expectations from a Parent?
+What are the Parent Expectations?

 - Demonstrate appropriate behavior and sportsmanship so that your son and his teammates have positive character examples